 If you did not qualify for a federal student loan or your loan was not enough to cover your college expenses, don’t feel like you are alone.
 There are tens of thousands of students just like you.
-Instead, a private student loan could be your answer.
+Instead, private student loans could be your answer.

 What Are Private Student Loans?